 Till date, the cathedral remains the finest example of the French-Gothic architecture and at the same time, it is also one of the largest church buildings in the world.

-During the French revolution, the Notre Dame cathedral suffered severe desecration and many of its religious structures got destroyed.
+During the French revolution, the Notre Dame Cathedral Paris suffered severe desecration and many of its religious structures got destroyed.
 Towards the middle of the 18th century, Eugene Viollet-le-Duc commenced extensive restoration for the same.

 The Notre Dame Cathedral’s construction originally started in 1160 by Bishop Maurice de Sully and post his death different architects worked on the structure which justifies the difference in the heights of western towers.